LFuture333/Two-stage_Fusion/README.md

 # Two-stage_Fusion
-creating a two stage fusion of data from lidar and depth camera.
+creating a two stage fusion of data from lidar and Webcamera.
 To create a better data set ( this repository is for my own this repository is to further my own curiosity)